LeeCampbell/IntroToRx/content/02_KeyTypes.md

 That describes the three things that either can happen next when consuming either an `IEnumerable<T>` or an `IObservable<T>`.
 The only difference is the means by which consumers discover this.
 With an `IEnumerable<T>` source, each call to `MoveNext` will tell us which of these three applies.
 And with an `IObservable<T>` source, it will tell you one of these three things with a call to the corresponding member of your `IObserver<T>` implementation.

-### The Rules of `IObserver<T>`
+## The Fundamental Rules of Rx Sequences

 Notice that two of the three outcomes in the list above are terminal.
 If you're iterating through an `IEnumerable<T>` with a `foreach` loop, and it throws an exception, the `foreach` loop will terminate.
 The C# compiler understands that if `MoveNext` throws, the `IEnumerator<T>` is now done, so it disposes it and then allows the exception to propagate.
 Likewise, if you get to the end of a sequence, then you're done, and the compiler understands that too: the code it generates for a `foreach` loop detects when `MoveNext` returns false and when that happens it disposes the enumerator and then moves onto the code after the loop.

 These rules might seem so obvious that we might never even think about them when iterating over `IEnumerable<T>` sequences.
 What might be less immediately obvious is that exactly the same rules apply for an `IObservable<T>` sequence.
+If an observable source either tells an observer that the sequence has finished, or reports an error, then in either case, that is the last thing the source is allowed to do to the observer.

 That means these examples would be breaking the rules: